plot-openssl-speed

 • cf. ./plot_openssl_speed.sh -h for the usage.

-One can specify the path to the openssl command with -p option as follows:
+One can specify the openssl command, which is not in the PATH, with -p option as follows:

 ./plot_openssl_speed.sh -p "./tmp/openssl-3.0.7/apps/openssl" -o "./tmp/openssl-3.0.7/graphs/ed_ecdsa.png" eddsa ecdsa